ConYel/my_site_two/README.md

 Wealth is not to feed our egos but to feed the hungry and to help people help themselves.
 ― Andrew Carnegie

+Both optimists and pessimists contribute to society.
+The optimist invents the aeroplane, the pessimist the parachute.
+― George Bernard Shaw